Garden Salsa Fresca (Naturally SOS Free)

 Garden Salsa Fresca is a refreshing and naturally sos free salsa fresca (salt free, oil free, sugar free) bursting with lively flavors.

-The first time I had salsa fresca was in a small town in Jalisco, Mexico and I thought it was the best thing ever.
-It was brought to tables along with tortilla chips in every restaurant without even asking for it.
+The first time I had the infamous salsa fresca was in a small town in Jalisco, Mexico and I thought it was the best thing ever.
+The salsa was brought to tables along with tortilla chips in every restaurant without even asking for it.
 While in Mexico, I started making it at home almost on a daily basis to eat with the fresh avocados and tortillas from the tortilleria across the street.
 It’s been a household staple ever since.

 Traditional salsa fresca is naturally oil-free and this garden version with the burst of lime and fresh garden ingredients, is a naturally SOS free salsa fresca.
 SOS free is a dietary term (salt-free, oil-free and sugar-free) meaning there is no added salt, sugar or oil.
 I have always made salsa fresca without salt, oil or sugar even before we transitioned to a whole food, plant-based diet.
 I find with the seasonal ingredients packed full of their own natural flavors, salsa fresca is better without, salt, oil or sugar.